Best life insurance with pre-existing medical conditions

 Yes Heart Attack 150/95 Awaiting investigations Application declined N/A

-The key is to understand which insurance company is best based on your own unique situation.
-Knowing this before you apply will save you time and hassle.
+The key is to understand which insurance company will make the fairest decision based on your own unique situation.
+Knowing this before you apply will save you time, hassle and money.

-How to get the best life insurance quote with a pre-existing condition
+How to get the best life insurance quote with a pre-existing medical condition

-LifeSearch* is one of the UK's biggest specialist life insurance brokers and it is skilled at speaking to the insurance companies on your behalf ensuring that you get the best and cheapest life insurance.
+LifeSearch* is one of the UK's biggest specialist life insurance brokers and the advisers here are skilled at speaking to the insurance companies on your behalf ensuring that you get the best and cheapest life insurance.
 They will also help you to complete the application forms and can even be on hand if your family ever needs to claim, guiding you through the process.
 Simply complete this short form* to get started with no obligation to take things further.
 Don't forget, you'll qualify for up to £100 cashback if you take out a policy.

 Best life insurance providers for pre-existing medical conditions